-- 2.1 The Council has a local code of corporate governance (the Code) in place which is based upon guidance jointly issued by the Society of Local Authority Chief Executives (SOLACE) and the Chartered Institute of Public Finance and Accountancy (CIPFA) and recommended as good practice. - 2.2 The Code sets out a framework which aims to ensure that the Council is doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner.
-The framework comprises the systems, processes, cultures and values through which the Council directs and controls its functions, and through which it accounts to, engages with and, where appropriate, leads communities. - 2.3 The framework is based upon the following six core principles: - Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area; - Members and officers working together to achieve a common purpose with clearly defined functions and roles; - Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour;

-- Taking informed and transparent decisions which are subject to effective scrutiny, and managing risk; - Developing the capacity and capability of members and officers to be effective; - Engaging with local people and other stakeholders to ensure robust public accountability. - 2.4 The Code states that the Council will conduct, at least annually, a review of the effectiveness of the corporate governance framework. - 2.5 The Council is also required to publish an Annual Governance Statement (AGS), which must be supported by a comprehensive assurance gathering process.
+- 2.1 The Council has a local code of corporate governance (the Code) in place which sets out a framework which aims to ensure that the Council is doing the right things, in the right way, for the right people, in a timely, inclusive, open, honest and accountable manner.
+The framework comprises the systems, processes, cultures and values through which the Council directs and controls its functions, and through which it accounts to, engages with and, where appropriate, leads, supports and empowers communities. - 2.2 The framework is based upon the following six core principles: - Focusing on the purpose of the authority and on improved outcomes for the local community and numerous communities within it (both geographical and of common interest); and creating and implementing a vision for the local area; - Members and officers working together in the context of the local vision, to achieve a common purpose with clearly defined functions and roles; - Promoting values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour; - Taking informed and transparent decisions which are subject to effective scrutiny, and managing risk; - Developing the capacity and capability of members and officers to be effective; - Engaging with local people and other stakeholders to ensure robust public accountability. - 2.3 The Code states that the Council will conduct, at least annually, a review of the effectiveness of the corporate governance framework.
+The Council is also required to publish an Annual Governance Statement (AGS), which must be supported by a comprehensive assurance gathering process.

-3. 2010/2011 Annual Governance Review
+3. 2011/2012 Annual Governance Review